ax-le/nmf_audio_benchmark/README.md

 pip install -r requirements.txt
 ```

-Additional requirements can be installed following the specific task.
+Additional requirements can be installed depending on the specific task (e.g., `requirements_msa.txt` or `requirements_mss.txt`).
 ## Organization of the Toolbox
 The toolbox is organized into several modules:

 - algorithms: This module includes the implementations of the NMF algorithms.
 Ideally, it provides a standardized interface for adding new NMF models.
 A template file is present in the folder, to help you add a new NMF algorithm.

 - tasks: This module defines different tasks for which NMF algorithms can be benchmarked.
 For now, the tasks are:
-    1. **Music Source Separation**: Separating the signals from the different sources in the audio.
+    1. **Music Source Separation**: Separating the signals from the different sources in the audio [VVG18].
-    1. **Music Transcription**: Transcribe a spectrogram into notes and their activations.
-Focus on the piano for now.
-Note: as for now, this task is done pretty naïvely, and could be enhanced.
+    1. **Music Transcription**: Transcribe a spectrogram into notes and their activations [Ben+18].
+Currently, this task focuses on the piano and is implemented in a rather naïve way - it could be significantly improved.
+Future work should tackle this aspect.
-    1. **Music Structure Analysis**: Estimates the structure of a song.
+    1. **Music Structure Analysis**: Estimates the structure of a song [Nie+20].

 Example notebooks are available for each task, to help you get into the code.

 - dataloaders: This module contains utilities for loading and pre-processing audio datasets.
 It includes functions to handle various audio formats and prepare data for NMF algorithms.
-Dataloaders are designed following the different tasks.
+Dataloaders are organized according to the different tasks.
 Available dataloaders are:
-    1. **Music Source Separation**: MusDB18.
+    1. **Music Source Separation**: MusDB18 [MusDB].
-    1. **Music Transcription**: MAPS.
+    1. **Music Transcription**: MAPS [MAPS].
-    1. **Music Structure Analysis**: RWC Pop, SALAMI and The Beatles.
+    1. **Music Structure Analysis**: RWC Pop [RWCPOP], SALAMI [SALAMI] and The Beatles [Beatles].

 - benchmarks: This module contains scripts and tools for benchmarking NMF algorithms.
 It includes standardized evaluation metrics and comparison tools to assess the performance of different models.

-## DOCE
-The benchmark uses the doce package for the management of the experiments.
-See the documentation for more details about the doce package: https://doce.readthedocs.io/

-In a nutshell, benchmarks are handled using the command-line interface.
+Benchmarks are parametrized using the `Hydra` toolbox [Hydra].
-- Run a benchmark using `python <benchmark.py> -c`
-- Evaluate the metrics using `python <benchmark.py> -d`
-- Control the plans (different conditions of experiments) using `python <benchmark.py> -s <plan_name>`
-- Tag experiments using `python <benchmark.py> -t <tag_name>`

-The experiment outputs are stored in a folder named 'experiments_outputs' and stored at the same tree level than the one where you run the benchmark.

-TODO: add a fixed tree structure for experiment outputs in the future.

-# Related Toolboxes
-## NMF audio toolbox
-It appears that there already exist a very similar toolbox, called [NMF Toolbox](https://www.audiolabs-erlangen.de/resources/MIR/NMFtoolbox/#Python) [4].
-I was not aware of the existence of this toolbox when I started this work, hence it may reinvent the wheel and do a lot of thing that this toolbox does.
-Sorry about that.
-In near future, it may be valuable to add the content of NMF Toolbox into the benchmark (this would also require authorizations from the authors and appropriate citation).

-## NMF
-For now, this work uses the [nn_fac](https://github.com/ax-le/nn-fac) toolbox [5] for NMF computation.
+The modular design of the toolbox makes it easy to add new components.
+In particular, you can integrate a new algorithm with confidence that it will work with existing datasets and tasks - or add a new task that's compatible with all current algorithms and datasets.
+The downside is that this flexibility comes at the cost of a rigid structure, which may not always suit new developments.
+As a result, significant refactoring may be required to integrate certain future components.

 # Contact
 Axel Marmoret - axel.marmoret@imt-atlantique.fr